Otter-Taskification/pyotter/README.md

-# python-otter - The post-processing package for [Otter](https://github.com/adamtuft/otter)
+# pyotter - The post-processing package for [Otter](https://github.com/adamtuft/otter)

 This is the post-processing package for use with Otter - please see [the main Otter repo](https://github.com/adamtuft/otter) for details.